Central African Republic travel destination

 Is it safe to travel to Central African Republic?

-French is the official language used in government and business.
-Sango is the national lingua franca spoken widely.
-English is rare; guides help in remote areas.
+French is the official language used in government and business, while Sango is the national lingua franca spoken by almost everyone.
+Basic French is essential for independent travel.

 Ready for Central African Republic?